huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ## How to edit your site settings

 - Click on **Settings**, then click on **Collection**.
-- After you have made all your changes, please ensure that you click **Save**!
+- After you have made all your changes, please ensure that you click **Save**.

 ### Change the name of your collection